Convention & Visitors Bureau

 Where to shop in Boulder?
 While there are incredible shops all over town, here are a few ideas to get you started.

 Neptune Mountaineering has serious gear for serious adventurers — plus an in-store museum that includes equipment that’s been to the top of Everest.
 Visit University Bicycles for its awesome, parts-dispensing vending machine and “bike museum in the rafters.”
 Get fitted by the nationally renowned folks at Boulder Running Company, if running is your thing.
 The velo-obsessed should stop in Rapha to gawk at the fine cycling goods, find out about upcoming group rides and have a fresh espresso pulled while you're there.

 With a massive, creaking staircase at its center and hefty oak bookcases that have that divine, old-school-library smell, Boulder Book Store is a true book-lover’s bookstore.
 Spend hours poring over three floors of tomes and reliable staff recommendations.
-Catering to those with a passion for paper (and all things related), Two Hands Paperie will have lovers of stationary, crafts, journals, bookmaking, pens and letterpress drooling.
+Catering to those with a passion for paper (and all things related), Two Hands Paperie will have lovers of stationery, crafts, journals, bookmaking, pens and letterpress drooling.

 We have yet to meet someone who doesn’t eventually become enamored with McGuckins Hardware.
 If McGuckins doesn’t have what you need, we’re not sure you need it!
 The best part is the friendly staff of this family-run store.